-I don’t get lost easily, but the few times I have been lost, it is not a welcome feeling.
-Of course the secret to finding your way again, is finding out where you are.
-Even my GPS in the car first has to clarify the “Current location” before I can move forward.
-In all my life, whenever I have felt lost, I have always found that God asks me to first identify where I am.
+I don’t get lost easily, I have a good sense of direction.
+The few times I have been lost, it is not a welcome feeling.
+In a sense I feel lost at the moment, trying to find my bearings again while I STAND (See previous Post) before the Lord.
+When one is lost, the secret to finding your way again, is finding out where you are.
+Even Google’s Maps, or my GPS first has to clarify the “Current location” before I can go anywhere.
+In all my life, whenever I have felt lost, I have found that God asks me to…

 God asks locating questions.
 Questions that help us locate where we are in our spiritual journey, what our hearts are saying and how we are living.
 These questions are important and we need to answer them before we can move forward into what God has in store for us.
 When we finish a season of life, God always moves into the new season He has planned for us, by asking locating questions.

 Now it springs up; do you not perceive it?

 I am making a way in the wilderness

 and streams in the wasteland.
 (Isaiah 43:18-19)

 Here are some examples of locating questions from scripture: